jaspervanderheide/Dutch-Travel-Advices/README.md

 General note, I only started after the 10th of March of 2020.
 So everything before this, is a bit uncertain.

+### American Samao

+* The map of American Samao was missing between 13 March 2020 and 14 April 2020 (instead the map of american virgin islands was shown).
+Therefor it is shown as grey.

 ### Armenia
 * Border zones could not be incooporated.